flytbase/flytdocs/source/docs/FlytOS/FlytOSInstallationGuide.rst

 FlytBase account allows you to activate your FlytOS by registering your device and also lets you manage your license subscriptions.
 Follow the steps given below to create your FlytBase account.

+1) Connect your device to the internet.

+   .. note:: If you are connected to FlytPOD/PRO, you will have to be in client mode.
+Follow the `WiFi Setup <http://docs.flytbase.com/en/master/docs/FlytPOD/RouterSetup.html>`_ guide to do so.

-1) Create your account by signing up `here <http://flytonline-staging.azurewebsites.net/>`_ and filling out the required information.
+2) Create your account by signing up `here <http://my.flytbase.com>`_ and filling out the required information.
-2) Once done, an email ID confirmation link would be sent to your registered ID asking you to set a password for your account.
+3) Once done, an email ID confirmation link would be sent to your registered ID asking you to set a password for your account.
-3) Login using your registered user ID and password.
+4) Login using your registered user ID and password.

 Preparing your Flight Computer
 ------------------------------

-In this section, we would help you install FlytImage on a 32GB SD/eMMC card for your specific board.
-FlytOS is currently compatible with `FlytPOD <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `FlytPOD PRO <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `ODROID-XU4 <http://docs.flytbase.com/en/master/docs/FlytOS/FlytOSInstallationGuide.html#pixhawk-odroid-xu4>`_ and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_ .
-FlytPOD/FlytPOD PRO comes with FlytImage installed on their respective 32GB storage devices.
+In this section, we would help you install FlytOS Linux Image on a 32GB SD/eMMC card for your specific board.
+FlytOS is currently compatible with `FlytPOD <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `FlytPOD PRO <http://docs.flytbase.com/en/master/docs/FlytPOD/About_FlytPOD.html>`_, `ODROID-XU4 <http://docs.flytbase.com/en/master/docs/FlytOS/FlytOSInstallationGuide.html#pixhawk-odroid-xu4>`_ and  `Raspberry Pi 3 <https://www.raspberrypi.org/products/raspberry-pi-3-model-b/>`_.
+FlytPOD/FlytPOD PRO comes with FlytOS Linux Image installed on their respective 32GB storage devices.
 Follow this step ONLY if you want to reflash your device.

 This step requires you to have a registered FlytBase account.
-In case you don't have an account, go to :ref:`step one<create_flytbase_account>` and follow the steps to create a FlytBase account.
+In case you don't have an account follow the steps to create a FlytBase account :ref:`here<create_flytbase_account>` before you proceed.

 FlytPOD / PRO
 ^^^^^^^^^^^^^